Your buying guide to the best fitness trackers in 2018

 Batteries in non-GPS fitness trackers can range from a few days to several months depending on their power source and they type of tracker you opt for.

 As well as the fitness tracker itself, the app it uses is a crucial piece of any activity monitor.
 For some, the software can even be more important than the hardware.

 Why?
 The software provides extra features, such as the ability to compete with friends, track food and drink intake, monitor your weight and more.

 Conversely, some apps can be limited or poorly designed which could discourage you from using the fitness tracker at all.
-Among the best apps are Fitbit's, Jawbone's and Misfit's.
+Among the best apps are from Fitbit and Misfit, as well as Apple.